Immigrants, the Economy and Civic Engagement

 - Developing and implementing a plan to support current and future immigrant-owned business.

-Strategies to support current and future immigrant-owned businesses include:
+Strategies to support current and future immigrant-owned

 - Adopting practices that reach out to, encourage and help small or minority-owned businesses to bid on city projects;